ionic-team/capacitor-site/pages/docs/v3/plugins/index.md

   <ui-card class="ui-col ui-col-12 ui-col-xs-12 ui-col-sm-6 ui-col-md-6">
     <img src="/assets/img/docs/core-plugins.png">
     <p class="title"><a href="/docs/apis">Official Plugins</a></p>
-    <p>Step-by-step guides to setting up your system and installing the framework.</p>
+    <p>Official Plugins are maintained by the Capacitor team.</p>
   </ui-card>
   <ui-card class="ui-col ui-col-12 ui-col-xs-12 ui-col-sm-6 ui-col-md-6">
     <img src="/assets/img/docs/community-plugins.png">
     <p class="title"><a href="/docs/plugins/community">Community Plugins</a></p>
-    <p>Dive into Ionic Framework’s beautifylly designed UI component library.</p>
+    <p>Community Plugins are maintained by the <a href="https://github.com/capacitor-community">Capacitor Community</a>.</p>
   </ui-card>
 </ui-grid>

-With Plugins, a web app can access the full power of the Native APIs, doing everything a traditional native app can.
-Plugins are especially great for wrapping common native operations that might use very different APIs across platforms, while exposing a consistent, cross-platform API to JavaScript.
+Web apps can access the full power of Native APIs with plugins.
+Plugins wrap common native operations that might use very different APIs across platforms while exposing a consistent, cross-platform API to JavaScript.

-Additionally, the Plugin capability in Capacitor makes it possible for teams with a mix of traditional native developers and web developers to work together on different parts of the app.
+Additionally, the plugin capability in Capacitor makes it possible for teams with a mix of traditional native developers and web developers to work together on different parts of the app.

-Capacitor auto generates JavaScript hooks on the client, so most plugins only need to build a native Swift/Obj-C plugin for iOS, and/or a Java one for Android.
-Of course, adding custom JavaScript for a plugin is possible, and is just like providing a JavaScript npm package.
+Capacitor automatically generates JavaScript hooks on the client, so most plugins only need to use Swift/Obj-C for iOS and/or Java/Kotlin for Android.
+Of course, adding custom JavaScript for a plugin is also possible.